mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 ### 7. Choose Investors Carefully

 At Precog, the reason we weren't able to raise a bridge round was because of negative signaling around one investor's refusal to participate (and of course they had no obligation to participate).

-This same investor also inadvertently harmed our fund-raising efforts by giving erroneous information to third-party investors, as well as painting our company in a negative light.
+This same investor also inadvertently harmed our fund-raising efforts by giving erroneous information to third-party investors, thus painting our company in a negative light.

 With a bridge round, I can't guarantee the outcome would have been any different, but I do feel we had an excellent shot at hitting at least $1M in ARR on a relatively conservative bridge.